calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

     )
 ```

+* The loop remains concise and focused.
+I can now identify the other processing (map/filter) operations and dig further.

 ### Prefer Immutable types over Mutable

-The benefits of the approach above:
+There is more to discuss, but at this point I can describe some observations ...

-* The pattern is expandable with data structure (we can add new ways of processing without expanding a big match/case structure).
-This could even be modular at runtime if the complexity is required.
-It's potentially plugin-able.
+* The pattern is expandable with data structure (we can add new ways of processing without expanding a match/case structure with additional indentation and the weight of extra cases).
+    * Bonus: `ITEM_BUILDERS` could even be modular at runtime if the complexity is required.
+It's potentially plugin-able. (looking further; using a module level dict is also not a brilliant pattern.
+Suggest a `register` function or decorator to register processing)
 * Less room for weirdness - more understandable/grok-able
-    * Cognitively, we can see that this is a straight transform (List of things -> Transform -> New list of things).
+    * Cognitively, we can see that this is a transform (List of things -> Transform -> New list of things).
 There are no surprises, special cases, odd control flows.
     * Each append, extend, or mutation step introduces implicit state, increasing the risk of side-effects, especially if:
         * The function grows beyond the simple loop.
         * A future refactor introduces early return or continue, creating subtle bugs.
 * Using [Collections Abstract Base Classes](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes) as type hints, documents how this data is intended to be used in future
-    * `Collection`, `Iterable`, `Sequence`, `MutableSequence`
+    * `Collection`, `Iterable`, `Sequence`, `MutableSequence`, `Set` (Note how all intention of mutability collections are clearly labeled in the type name)
 * I can choose implementation type (in my example above I used immutable `tuple`, but this could be `frozenset` depending on use case)
-* Harder to Test in Isolation
+* Potential for test in isolation
     * Incremental construction ties the creation and accumulation logic together.
 You can't easily extract or test the transformation logic independently.
 * Reuse Is Harder
     * When using comprehensions or generator-based patterns, you can extract the transform/filter logic into reusable functions or pipelines.
 With mutable accumulation, reuse often involves manually re-copying loop+append patterns.
 * Thread-Safety / Concurrency Pitfalls
-    * While not always relevant, shared mutable state can lead to subtle bugs in concurrent code.
-Favoring immutability minimizes this class of issues entirely.
+    * While not always relevant, mutable state can lead to subtle bugs in concurrent code.
+Favoring immutability minimizes this class of issue entirely.
+* If you must incrementally construct a mutable collection consider using `reduce()` as this names/signposts the pattern correctly for other developers and prevents some of the weird/surprising cases of early escapes, etc.
+    * The reducer function is unit testable (see test isolation above)

 ### General rules (summary)

 * Prefer comprehensions over incrementally building mutable structures where possible
+    * Keep iteration logic tight
 * Prefer Immutable types over mutable variants where possible
 * Prefer Set's if order is not important.
 This helps document/hint at how this data is intended to be used
-* In order of precedence prefer `Iterable`/`Generator` > `Collection` > `Sequence/Set`
+* In order of precedence prefer `Collection[T]`or`Generator[T]` > `Sequence/Set/Mapping` > `MutableSequence/MutableMapping/MutableSet` > `ImplementationType` when possible
-    * A `Collection` is `Iterable` and can be iterated over multiple times
+    * Prefer `Collection[T]`or`Generator[T]` over `Iterable` in most cases
-    * I would prefer to explicitly return `Generator` rather than masking a Generator as an `Iterable` because they can't be iterated over multiple times
+        * Don't mask a `Generator` as an `Iterable`.
+This can't be iterated over multiple times and obscures this constraint to others.
 * Try not to use logic (`if`, `match/case`) to express a data structures - use lookups in preference
+    * See Sam's argument that expands on this:
+        * > Prefer polymorphism if you expect the number of types to increase, prefer switch if you expect the number of operations on those types to increase.
+* When incremental mutable construction is required, use the `reduce` pattern for clarity

 ### Arguments

 * Q: Could just convert it at the end? e.g `ll = [] ; ll.append('a')` then `tuple(ll)`?
-A: This feels like a waste of allocation.
+    * A: This feels like a waste of allocation.
 Why build 65,000 items and then traverse them again in memory to form a new structure.
 That's unneeded.
+* Q: I don't see how this helps composition?
+I'm still returning a collection and now I've had to spend more time typing types that I don't think bring value.
+A `list` is simpler
+    * A: Composition is hard(er) in python, see below for some chaining ideas

 ### Side Quest: Generators vs Rendered Collections?

 We may not need to return a `Collection`.
 Could we return an `Iterable`/`Generator`?
 * Generators process items 'as needed':
     * Advantages:
         1. We don't have the memory overhead of keeping all rendered items in memory before moving to the next stage of processing.